nextcloud/documentation/developer_manual/tutorial.rst

 Database Access
 ---------------
 ownCloud uses a database abstraction layer on top of either MDB2 or PDO, depending on the availability of PDO on the server.

+.. note:: The apptemplate_advance is still missing a recommended way and utils to do database queries.

 Apps should always use prepared statements when accessing the database as seen in the following example: